 Our graduates are eagerly sought by high-technology businesses, financial firms, research labs, universities, and management firms such as Amazon, Corning, Ford, Global Foundries, Goldman Sachs, Google, IBM, JP Morgan Chase, Lockheed Martin, Microsoft, Oregon Institute of Technology, Pacific Northwest National Laboratory and the University of Minnesota.

-The Watson School offers a variety of ways for students to finance their graduate education.
+Watson College offers a variety of ways for students to finance their graduate education.
 Below are some of the most commonly used funding options.

 - Research Assistants: 125-150 positions per year

 - Strategic Partnership for Industrial Resurgence (SPIR): 15-20 positions per year

 All of the above include both tuition and a stipend.